thltsui/holungtsui.github.io/_pages/about.md

 Hi, I'm Terence Tsui, a 3rd year PhD student studying stochastic analysis and population genetics at the [Statistics Department of The University of Oxford](https://www.stats.ox.ac.uk) under the supervision of [Prof. Alison Etheridge](https://www.stats.ox.ac.uk/all-people/alison-etheridge/).
 I am also part of the [Mathematics of Random Systems CDT](https://www.randomsystems-cdt.ac.uk/) and a [Rhodes Scholar](https://www.rhodeshouse.ox.ac.uk/scholars/rhodes-scholars-class-of-2019/terence-tsui-ho-lung/) from Hong Kong.

-As a research student, I am mainly interested in how macroscopic phenomena in biological populations emerge from microscopic dynamics at the level of individuals.
-In particular, I investigate the following questions:
+As a research student, I am mainly interested in how macroscopic phenomena in biological populations (genealogies, population dynamics) emerge from microscopic dynamics at the level of individuals (competition, births, deaths, establishment).
+To understand this, I often write down individual-based models and characterise their scaling limits as solutions to martingale problems or stochastic partial differential equations.

-How do interactions at an individual level (e.g. competition, births, deaths, establishment) at different scales affect the overall population dynamics?

-How do we measure / describe the effect of biological mechanisms (mutation, selection, recombination, DNA degradation) on the genetic patterns and genealogies within a population?

-To understand these questions, I often write down individual-based models and characterise their scaling limits as solutions to martingale problems or stochastic partial differential equations.

 Apart from research, I am deeply passionate in addressing educational issues.
 I have multiple teaching roles within and beyond the University of Oxford and I work hard on educational outreach projects.
-I believe that every individual deserves quality education, and co-founded Project Access Hong Kong (now [Access Abroad Hong Kong](https://www.accessabroadhk.org/) )to increase access to overseas study for under-resourced students in my city.
+I co-founded Project Access Hong Kong (now [Access Abroad Hong Kong](https://www.accessabroadhk.org/) )to increase access to overseas study for under-resourced students in my city.
 I have also promoted scholarship among Hong Kong postgraduate communities through my involvement with [Oxford University Hong Kong Scholars Association](https://oxhkscholars.web.ox.ac.uk/#/).

 An avid listener of audio-books and a frequent traveller, I aspire to collect and live out stories to be told to future generations.